nerdocs/conjunto/docs/settings.md

 ### Middleware & Context processor

-For the settings to be applied, you have to add conjunto's middleware and context processors:
+For the settings to be applied, you have to add conjunto's middlewares and context processors:

 ```python